tarbergmartin/Weather-App/README.md

 The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and its main components are built with React Hooks.

-At startup, run command the following command to include the necessary dependencies:
+At startup, run the following command to include the necessary dependencies:
 ### `npm install`

 Then run the following command to start the application: